Jangsoodlor/Jangsoodlor/README.md

 # Welcome to my user page.
 ![](https://komarev.com/ghpvc/?username=Jangsoodlor&label=Curious+Vistiors)

 Hello everyone, and welcome to my GitHub userpage.
-I'm a high school graduate, soon-to-be Software and Knowledge Engineer student from ~~TaiGuo Province, People's Republic of China~~ the Kingdom of Thailand.
+I'm a high school graduate, soon-to-be Software Engineer student from Thailand.
 I do programming during my free time and when I feel motivated.
 Nice to meet you all, have a good day!

 <p align=center>
     <img src= "https://i.redd.it/bp54598qg4ca1.gif"><br>
-    <code>Here is Kita playing Guitar.
-Please support her by go watching <a href ="https://myanimelist.net/anime/47917/Bocchi_the_Rock?q=bocchi%20the%20rock&cat=anime">Bocchi the Rock!</a></code>
+    <code>Pls watch <a href ="https://myanimelist.net/anime/47917/Bocchi_the_Rock?q=bocchi%20the%20rock&cat=anime">Bocchi the Rock!</a></code>
 </p>
 <br>